Skip to Content

 My personal preference is the flat wreath form.
 I have one made out of chipboard.
 They also sell similar flat wreath rings made out of wood called “floral rings.”
 They are typically found in the floral section of the craft store, so be sure to check there.

-Note: if you found cardboard that was thick enough, you could cut your own wreath form.
+Note: if you find cardboard that is thick enough, you can cut your own wreath form.
 You could even cut multiple cardboard rings of the same size and glue them together.
 I already had this form, or that’s what I would’ve done!

 Does hot glue work on cork?